j6k4m8/goosepaper/CONTRIBUTING.md

 * Maybe today's birthdays, pulled from Facebook?
 * Maybe your upcoming calendar events, via Google Calendar or another service?

-### Fixing the Twitter Provider

-Twint is currently broken, as far as I know, which is what I was using previously.
-Aw!

 ### A "front-page" layout

 I'd love to have a big ol' headline area for the most important story of the day.